ffelten/ffelten.github.io/_pages/about.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EOPakyUUeyY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<em>The consequences of learning multiple behaviours, based on different trade-offs in the objectives</em>

 Before my PhD, I specialized into combinatorial optimization techniques such as Constraint Programming, Local search, Meta-heuristics algorithms.
 I worked a few years in the industry on supply chain optimization, planning problems, and have been exposed to various software engineering challenges.

 Aside from the cool things mentionned above, I am into cinema, cycling, and beers (yes, I am Belgian).